LogtalkDotOrg/logtalk3/tools/ports/NOTES.md

 -----------------------------------------

 To compile source files for port profiling, simply compile them in debug mode and with the `source_data` flag turned on.
 For example:

 	| ?- logtalk_load(my_source_file, [debug(on), source_data(on)]).

-You can also simply turn on the `debug` and `source_data` flags globally before compiling your source files:
+Alternatively, you can also simply turn on the `debug` and `source_data` flags globally before compiling your source files:

 	| ?- set_logtalk_flag(debug, on), set_logtalk_flag(source_data, on).